getdirty75/asymetrics/src/articles/label-story-1-dna-records.md

 <br>

-#### *The Asymetrics are stoked to feature this gorgeous first Reggae release, and we can’t wait for what's next with DNA !*
+#### *The Asymetrics are stoked to feature this gem of a first Reggae release, and we can’t wait for what's next with DNA !*

 ### Find out More about DNA Records: [Website](https://djdsk3000.bigcartel.com/) / [Bandcamp](https://djdsk.bandcamp.com/music) / [Discogs](https://www.discogs.com/label/1925924-DNA-Records-19)